 Made great timing on the other end of the trail since it was shorter; could only bike out a little over 3 miles before having to turn around and head back.
 This part of the trail was paved with little finely crushed gravel or compact dirt so I was able to pick up speed to ~15 MPH.
 This loop took me ~24 min to bike, which brought me to ~3 hrs by mile 36-37.
 It was at this point that it started drizzling.

-I freaking did it!!!
+I freaking did it!
 The remaining 12 miles were pretty intense but I finished the trail ride of ~62 miles in just under 5 hours and I finished strong.
 I was so glad to head home for a much needed shower.
-Again since it stayed pretty cool out and had only rain a little I saw no need to change before heading home.
-Less laundry yay!

-The ride home wasn’t too bad, all flat until I reached the end of my street.
-I don’t have a GPS watch at the moment so I had to manually log the miles in mapmyride afterward.
+The ride home wasn’t bad, all flat until I reached the end of my street.
+I don’t have a GPS watch at the moment so I had to manually log the miles via mapmyride afterward.